 Tailor-made Madagascar holidays & small group tours

-Why book a Madagascar holiday with Rainbow Tours?
+Why book a holiday to Madagascar with Rainbow Tours?

-We have the most extensive choice of holidays in Madagascar of any UK tour operator and can take you to all the highlights as well as the less visited corners.
+We have the most extensive choice of holidays to Madagascar of any UK tour operator and can take you to all the highlights as well as the less visited corners.
 Our Madagascar team has been travelling in, writing about and arranging holidays to the country for over 15 years.
-Rachel Dobb is a biologist who studied for part of her degree in the field in Madagascar; Derek Schuurman has written and contributed to several guidebooks about Madagascar, including the authoritative Bradt Guide to Madagascar, and Chania Hemsley-Smith has recently returned from an extensive trip to the 'Red' island.
+Derek Schuurman, the team leader, has written and contributed to several guidebooks about Madagascar, including the authoritative Bradt Guide to Madagascar and Globtrotters Madagascar holiday guide.

 We are very proud of our Madagascar programme.
-As well as offering the most popular wildlife reserves and beach destinations, we have pioneered Madagascar travel to less-known and more remote places like Anjajavy, Ifotaka and Masoala.
-We continue to explore Madagascar to enrich our choice of holidays, and we support worthwhile tourism and conservation enterprises in the country.
+As well as offering the most popular wildlife reserves and beach destinations, we have pioneered Madagascar travel to lesser-known and more remote places like Anjajavy, Ifotaka, Marojejy and Masoala.
+We continue to explore the island so that we can enrich our choice of Madagascar holidays, whilst we continue to support worthwhile tourism and conservation enterprises, particularly in the remoter regions.